OOKLA #ForTheDummies in #BahasaInggeris ,#BahasaJawi(#ArabMelayu)#BahasaMelayu by 'D' #DiorMohdSharilBinShaari.8thMay2026#8Mei2026

 If you're having trouble restoring an ad-free purchase...

-that you're using the same app store account that you used originally for the
+· Ensure that you're using the same app store account that you used originally for the purchase.

-that you're not behind any firewalls or work networks that block access to the
+· Ensure that you're not behind any firewalls or work networks that block access to the app store servers.

 Note, an ad-free purchase is good only for the Android app.